Andhadhun: Casting

 Raghavan said he wanted to make a "fun sort of thriller" to follow Badlapur.
 According to him, Andhadhun is not a whodunit; " ...
 The audience knows all along what's happening and why.
 It's the characters who don't."
-The film was shot in Pune; filming took 44 days over more than a year because none of the actors were available for a long shooting schedule.
-Principal photography began in June 2017 and ended on 17 July 2018.
 Raghavan and the film's director of photography K. U. Mohanan decided to "restrict everything to Akash's point of view" so the audience could see what Akash sees.
 There were no close-ups in the piano-playing scene, which was extensively rehearsed with several assistants to fit its timing into the four-minute piano piece.
 It was not rehearsed with the actors; Raghavan told them to "just do the scene" and gave them a time frame; "We didn't want it to look practiced; we needed that uncertainty".
 The film's first shot was rehearsed with Khurrana for three months.
 Raghavan called Andhadhun "a fun film in the macabre sense of the word", with moments of "wickedness and brutality".

 Raghavan wanted the film to have an open ending and considered several options.
 Both the Viacom 18 and Matchbox Pictures production teams were apprehensive about the audience acceptance of an open ending but Raghavan persuaded them.
 Its working title was Shoot the Piano Player, which was changed because the producers felt an English title would "alienate people".
 The title is a play on the word andhadhund, which means reckless or relentless, and "a play on blind tune and trance".
-The film was edited by Pooja Ladha Surti, and Snigdha Karmahe, Pankaj Pol and Anita Donald were its production designers.
+The film was edited by Surti, and Snigdha Karmahe, Pankaj Pol and Anita Donald were its production designers.

+Filming

+The film was shot in Pune, Maharashtra, over 44 days across more than a year, with principal photography beginning in June 2017 and concluding on 17 July 2018.
+Filming locations included Prabhat Road, where the protagonist’s residence is located, as well as Cafe Goodluck and Victory Theatre in the Camp area.
+Portions of the film involving the characters Pramod Sinha and Simi were shot in Magarpatta City.

 Music

-The title track of the soundtrack of Andhadhun was composed by Raftaar and Girish Nakod, and Amit Trivedi composed the remainder of it.
+The title track of the soundtrack of Andhadhun was composed and written by Raftaar and Girish Nakod, and Amit Trivedi composed the remainder of it.
 The album's lyrics were written by Jaideep Sahni, Raftaar and Nakod.
 It was released on 5 September 2018 on the Zee Music Company record label.
 Vocals were provided by Trivedi, Raftaar, Ayushmann Khurrana, Arijit Singh, Abhijeet Srivastava, Aakansha Sharma, Shadab Faridi and Altamash Faridi.
 The background score was composed by Daniel B. George.
 The album received a mainly positive response from critics.